 The TAP supports the bold policies adopted in the Minneapolis 2040 Comprehensive Plan, which identifies transportation as a critical component to increase equity, address climate change, reduce carbon emissions, improve human health through improved air quality and increased active travel and enable the movement of people, goods and services across the City of Minneapolis (the City).
+We anticipate the changes made through the TAP will complement the land use changes envisioned through 2040 and work in tandem with these changes over time as the city evolves.

 How we achieve the vision of Minneapolis 2040 depends upon our ability to define and then realize the value of our Minneapolis streets.
 Approximately 22% of the land area of the city is held in trust for the public within our streets (often called the public right of way).
 The TAP seeks to unlock the potential of our streets as places for people and as an invaluable asset for broader outcomes achieved by making the right investments in our transportation network.

 Our streets need to reflect our values of creating a more sustainable, equitable, safe and prosperous city; the set of strategies and actions contained within this plan strives to make every journey contribute to that vision.